 Swayambhunath: You will first visit the Swayambhunath temple complex that sits atop a high hill overlooking Kathmandu and the entire Kathmandu Valley.
 Swayambhunath is perhaps the most sacred Buddhist pilgrimage site in Nepal.
 It consists of a very large white stupa with the all-seeing-eye of Lord Buddha plus many small stupa and beautifully carved stone shrines.
 This is a wonderful place to catch your breath and start to understand and appreciate the deep importance of Buddhist belief to the people of Nepal and the Himalaya region.
 Make sure you ring the many bells to awaken the gods and let them know you are in Nepal.
 Take the time to enjoy the view over Kathmandu and have your guide point the many other highlights of the city.
 In the far distance to the east you may also be able to see the hills of Nagarkot where your hotel for tonight is located.
 If you feel energetic you might also like to try some or all of the 350 steps that lead all the way from Kathmandu city up to your Swayambhunath temple vantage point.

-After breakfast we will start our drive towards darbang.
-The drive takes around 4/5 hours which is around 105km.
+After breakfast we will start our drive towards Dharapani.
+The drive takes around 5/6 hours.
 The drive is quite scenic as we cross villages of brahmin, gurung and magar ethnic groups.
 We will also experience beautiful views of Annapurna Range and Kali Gandaki River.